 The Japanese Summer is categorized not by extreme temperatures compared to some parts of the world but the humidity is off the charts.
 In much of Japan, the summer is when the rainy season happens.
 In the Kanto region, the temperature high will be around 29 degrees Celsius (85 F) but this will feel much hotter due to the humidity.
 Most of Japan will hover around 30 degrees Celsius (86 F) for Summer but the humidity will make it feel much warmer.

 What are the best things to do in the Summer in Japan?

 The best thing to do in Japan during the summer is going to the numerous festivals in all of the major cities.
-But if festivals are not your thing you might want to experience Japan's wonderful outdoors by camping.
-Consult this guide for an Ultimate Guide to Camping in Japan.
-If the humidity is too much to handle, maybe try out an indoor activity in one of Japan's major cities.
+But if festivals are not your thing you might want to get spooked to forget about the heat!
+Head over to our Ultimate Guide to Visiting a Haunted House in Japan.
+But if you're in Tokyo, you might want to check out our Ultimate Guide to Visiting a Tokyo Beach.

 Where is the best place to enjoy Summer in Japan?